temporal-sa/temporal-worker-cert-rotation/README.md

 ## What if I am not using the Go SDK?

-1. At this time, there is known solution for Java (see below), but there is not a direct way for Python, TypeScript or .NET to dynamically, or periodically, reload the client key and certificate.
+1. At this time, there is a known solution for Java (see below), but there is not a direct way for Python, TypeScript or .NET to dynamically, or periodically, reload the client key and certificate.
 For those languages see options 2, 3, or 4 below.

     In **Java** you can use [AdvancedTlsX509KeyManager](https://grpc.github.io/grpc-java/javadoc/io/grpc/util/AdvancedTlsX509KeyManager.html) with [updateIdentityCredentialsFromFile](https://grpc.github.io/grpc-java/javadoc/io/grpc/util/AdvancedTlsX509KeyManager.html#updateIdentityCredentialsFromFile(java.io.File,java.io.File,long,java.util.concurrent.TimeUnit,java.util.concurrent.ScheduledExecutorService)) to read the private key and certificate chains from the local file paths periodically.